-34.1 Every team must provide the FIA technical delegate with a suspension set-up sheet for both of their cars before each of them leaves the pit lane for the first time during qualifying practice session.

-34.2 Each car will be deemed to be in parc fermé from the time at which it leaves the pit lane for the first time during qualifying practice until the start of the race.
+- 34.1 Every team must provide the FIA technical delegate with a suspension set-up sheet for both of their cars before each of them leaves the pit lane for the first time during qualifying practice session. - 34.2 Each car will be deemed to be in parc fermé from the time at which it leaves the pit lane for the first time during qualifying practice until the start of the race.
 Any car which fails to leave the pit lane during qualifying practice will be deemed to be in parc fermé at the end of Q1.

-Between these times, other than when cars are returned to the parc fermé overnight, the following work may be carried out :
+Between these times, other than when cars are sealed overnight in accordance with 34.4 below, the following work may be carried out: